Extremely low frequency: Difficulties of ELF communication

 One of the difficulties posed when broadcasting in the ELF frequency range is antenna size, because the length of the antenna must be at least a substantial fraction of the length of the waves.
-Simply put, a 3 Hz (cycle per second) signal would have a wavelength equal to the distance EM waves travel through a given medium in one third of a second.
+For example, a 3 Hz signal has a wavelength equal to the distance electromagnetic waves travel through a given medium in one third of a second.
 When the refractive index of the medium is greater than one, ELF waves propagate slower than the speed of light in vacuum.
 As used in military applications, the wavelength is 299,792 km per second divided by 50–85 Hz, which equals around 3500–6000 km long.
 This is comparable to the Earth's diameter of around 12742 km.
 Because of this huge size requirement, to transmit internationally using ELF frequencies, the Earth itself forms a significant part of the antenna, and extremely long leads into the ground are necessary.
 Various means, such as electrical lengthening, are used to construct practical radio stations with smaller sizes.

-The United States maintained two sites, in the Chequamegon-Nicolet National Forest, Wisconsin and in the Escanaba River State Forest, Michigan (originally named Project Sanguine, then downsized and rechristened Project ELF prior to construction), until they were dismantled, beginning in late September 2004.
+The United States maintained two sites: in the Chequamegon-Nicolet National Forest, Wisconsin, and in the Escanaba River State Forest, Michigan (originally named Project Sanguine, then downsized and renamed Project ELF prior to construction), until they were dismantled, beginning in late September 2004.
 Both sites used long power lines, so-called ground dipoles, as leads.
 These leads were in multiple strands ranging from 22.5 to 45 km long.
 Because of the inefficiency of this method, considerable amounts of electrical power were required to operate the system.